Yang-zhiyuan/PUBG-PAK-Hacker/ReadMe.md

 Sup all guys.

-Welcome my battleship .Im captain of this ship.
+Welcome to my battleship .Im captain of this ship.

 sorry,i take Readme wrong.

 My friend's gotta a girlfriend and he hates that bitch...

-nonono.oh.i gotta .yeah,that is!
+no no no.not this...oh.i got .yeah,thats right!

 I know how to bypass BE for change PAK file.it's working now(2018/4/27)

 if u can change(using?i dont know) PAK file.u can do evething u wanna.

-but.problem is BE.it's fucking stay here.and fucking tell u.u fucking gotta 100 years banned.
+but.problem is BE.it's fucking stay here.and fucking tell u.u fucking get 100 years banned.

-wow. awesome.so maybe u can save u id .and keep play pubg of after 100 years.sound like very fucking good
+wow. awesome.so maybe u can save u id .and keep play pubg after 100 years.sound like very fucking good

-allright.let stop bullshit.just do it
+all right.lets stop bullshit.just do it

 1. ready PAK file.
-2. create win mklink. (mklink K:/Game/Steam/blablabla/Paks/xxx.pak C:/1.pak) this step is necessary.if u dont want gotta 100 years ban
+2. create win mklink. (mklink K:/Game/Steam/blablabla/Paks/xxx.pak C:/1.pak) this step is necessary.if u dont want got 100 years ban
 3. load start driver
 4. delete u deriver file.just see Kernel_Force_Delete.cc
 5. use MiProcessLoaderEntry hidden u driver. look at IO_Control.cc .ok.now ,who are u?i dont know.i guess BE too